We are proud to announce the official charities for the Seatrade Awards 2018

 The Mission to Seafarers

-The Mission to Seafarers is a global maritime charity founded in 1856.
-It provides help and support to the 1.5 million men and women who face danger every day to keep the global economy afloat.
+The Mission to Seafarers provides help and support to many of the 1.5 million men and women who face danger every day to keep our global economy afloat.
+Piracy, shipwreck, abandonment and separation from loved ones are just a few of the problems merchant seafarers face.